dflourusso/firebase-simple-queue/README.md

 // Import the plugin
 import queue from 'firebase-simple-queue'

-// Define a callback with your custom async logic like: function calback(task) {
+/* Define a callback with your custom async logic
+ * You callback will receve as parameter witch you have been pushed in the task */ function calback(task) {
   return new Promise(resolve => {
     setTimeout(() => {